 Robert TwomeyAssistant Professor of Emerging Media Arts

-Twomey has presented his work at SIGGRAPH (where he won best Art Paper in 2017), the Museum of Contemporary Art San Diego, the Seattle Art Museum, the Athens Digital Arts Festival, and has been featured by Microsoft and the Seattle Times.
-His research has been funded by NVIDIA and Amazon.
+Twomey has presented his work at SIGGRAPH (Best Paper Award), CVPR, ISEA, CHI, NeurIPS, the Museum of Contemporary Art San Diego, the Athens Digital Arts Festival, and has been supported by the National Science Foundation, the California Arts Council, Microsoft, Amazon, HP, and NVIDIA.

-Twomey received his BS from Yale with majors in art and biomedical engineering, his MFA in visual arts from the University of California, San Diego (UCSD), and his Ph.D. in digital arts and experimental media from the University of Washington.
-He comes to the Carson Center after being a postdoc with the Arthur C. Clarke Center for Human Imagination and a lecturer in electrical and computer engineering, data science and visual arts at UCSD.
+He received his BS from Yale with majors in Art and Biomedical Engineering, his MFA in Visual Arts from UC San Diego, and his PhD in Digital Arts and Experimental Media from the University of Washington.
+He is an Assistant Professor with the Johnny Carson Center for Emerging Media Arts at University of Nebraska-Lincoln, and a visiting scholar with the Arthur C. Clarke Center for Human Imagination, UC San Diego.